 In very unusual cases, a student may be allowed to complete a regular course on an independent study basis.
 To be taken on an Independent Study basis, a course must not be normally taught during the semester.
 Independent study must cover the normal syllabus of the course and must include at least eight one-hour sessions with the lecturer, a mid-term and or final examination.
-Permission to undertake an independent study may be granted by the Campus Director after the student submits an application, with the recommendation of the faculty supervisor and the Head of the Department that the course belongs to.
+Permission to undertake an independent study may be granted by the Executive Director after the student submits an application, with the recommendation of the faculty supervisor and the Programme Coordinator.
 Independent study is chargeable in the same way as all other courses.
 The Independent study must be completed within four months from the time the student registers for it.

-1 STUDENT NAME
+STUDENT NAME

 STUDENT NUMBER TELEPHONE NUMBER(S)

 PROGRAM OF STUDY

 COURSE CODE/TITLE

-SEMESTER (Please tick where appropriate) O FALL 200 O SPRING 200 O SUMMER 200
+SEMESTER (Please tick where appropriate) O FALL 20 O SPRING 2 20 O SUMM VER 20

 FACULTY MEMBER NAME

-HEAD OF DEPARTMENT NAME THAT THE COURSE BELONGS
+PROGRAMME COORDINATOR NAME

 REASON FOR REQUESTING AN INDEPENDENT STUDY

+DATE OF REQUEST

-RECOMMENDED BY THE FACUL TY MEMBER
+RECOMMENDED BY THE FACULTY MEMBER

-Faculty Member Signature Date YES O NO O
+Faculty Member Signature YES O NO O YES O NO O

-If not recommended state the reason on:
+If not recommended state the rea

-RECOMMENDED BY THE PROGR RAMME COORDINATOR
+RECOMMENDED BY THE PROGRA MME COORDINAT DR

-Head of Department Signature Date YES O NO O
+Programme Coordinator Signature YES O YES O NO O

-If not approved state the reason:
+If not recommended state the rea

-RECOMMENDED BY THE OFFICE E OF ACADEMIC AFFAIRS
+RECOMMENDED BY THE DIRECTOR OF ACADEMIC AFFAIRS

-Academic Affairs Signature Date YES O NO O
+Director of Academic Affairs Signature VES O NO O

-If not recommended state the reason on:
+If not recommended state the reason:

 APPROVED BY THE EXECUTIVE DIRECTOR

-Campus Director Signature Date YES O NO O
+Executive Director Signature YES O NO O

 If not approved state the reason: